Tonle Sap River: Impact of upstream Mekong dams

-Concerns over the impact of upstream Mekong dams on the natural reversal of the Tonlé Sap River are growing.
+Concerns over the impact of upstream Mekong dams on the natural reversal of the Tonle Sap river are growing.
 These dams, particularly those in China and Laos, disrupt critical seasonal flooding patterns, leading to delays or failures in the river's annual reversal.
-This disruption causes the Tonlé Sap lake to expand and contract less predictably, reducing fish stocks and agricultural productivity.
+This disruption causes the Tonle Sap lake to expand and contract less predictably, reducing fish stocks and agricultural productivity.
 Consequently, the livelihoods and food security of millions of Cambodians who depend on the lake and river are threatened.
 Studies indicate that this disruption diminishes floodplain fertility and alters flood dynamics, emphasizing the urgent need for sustainable water management.